Creative Breakdown

 Solution:

-Product images were kept at smaller scales so no quality was lost, and high quality images were used as design elements and scaled up in size.
-Rather than using stock photos, I used licensed images from brand socials to keep photos stylistically consistent, with a genuine feel.
-Instead of relying on imagery, design elements were central to this email to emphasize the fishing and wildlife feel.
+Product images were kept at smaller scales so no quality was lost.
+High-quality images were used as design elements and scaled up in size.
+Rather than using stock photos, I used licensed images from the products’s brand socials.
+This kept visuals stylistically consistent, creating a genuine feel.
+Design elements were central to this email to emphasize the fishing and wildlife feel.

 Step 1: Sprint Planning